A Cynic’s Guide to Killing It at Stanford

 BASES (Business Association of Stanford Entrepreneurial Students)

 BASES is not a class but one of the highest-profile clubs on campus.
-Among other things, it hosts chats with entrepreneurs, runs the Startup Career Fair with the official campus career center, staffs teaching assistants for a popular guest-lecture series, and runs the annual Startup Challenge competition with a total of $100,000 in prize money. bases is so well known that investors from all over the world will reach out to the club president, scouting for contacts.
+Among other things, it hosts chats with entrepreneurs, runs the Startup Career Fair with the official campus career center, staffs teaching assistants for a popular guest-lecture series, and runs the annual Startup Challenge competition with a total of $100,000 in prize money.
+BASES is so well known that investors from all over the world will reach out to the club co-president, scouting for contacts.

 Past successes include: Voltage Security (competed in 2002, acquired by HP in 2015), D.light (competed in 2007, currently has $100 million in annual revenue), Audacy Corporation (competed in 2015, now boasts contracts worth over $100 million), Boosted (competed in 2013, recently raised $60 million), and Eden Technology Services (competed in 2015, has raised over $15 million since).